Recycled Crushed Aggregate

 In contrast, some other countries use up to 90% recycled aggregate.

-This is especially problematic because, collectively, municipalities are the largest consumers of aggregate in the province, using between 60 and 70 million tonnes a year.
+This is especially problematic because, collectively, municipalities are the largest consumers of aggregate in the province, using between 60 and 70 million tonnes a year and the largest owner and manager of public infrastructure, more than the provincial and federal government combined.

 They may not be familiar with the facts about recycled aggregate or lack experience.
 As long as the recycled asphalt and concrete conform to OPSS1010, municipalities can be confident that these materials will meet all performance requirements and quality expectations.
 As responsible owners, they should also do their own quality assurance testing to confirm quality.

-If not recycled, these valuable materials end up in our landfills, further exacerbating existing capacity issues.
+If not recycled, these valuable materials end up in our landfills, further exacerbating existing capacity issues, and put further pressure on the operations of pits and quarries to supply primary aggregate.
 If recycled, but not used, these products end up being stockpiled in growing mountains of urban rubble or, once again, dumped in landfill.
 Either way, that’s a terrible waste of a precious resource.

-By using more recycled aggregate, which is located close to major construction projects, the need to haul new aggregate from distant quarries is dramatically reduced.
+By using more recycled aggregate, which is located closer to major construction projects, the need to haul new aggregate from distant pits and quarries is dramatically reduced.
 This substantially lowers energy consumption and greenhouse gas emissions.
 It also:

 - Keeps aggregates out of the waste stream.